On August 19, 1908, Josephine Jacobsen was born in Cobourg, Ontario, Canada. A poet, short story writer, and

 Library from 1979 to 1983.

-Her awards and honors include an Academy of American Poets fellowship; a Doctor of Humane
+Her awards and honors include an Academy of American Poets fellowship; honorary Doctorates of Humane

 Letters from Goucher College, The College of Notre Dame in Maryland, Townson State University, and Johns

-Hopkins University; and the Shelley Memorial Award for lifetime service to literature, among other honors.
+Hopkins University; and the Shelley Memorial Award for lifetime service to literature, among others.
 She was